- Project statusConstruction underway

 What's happening with the trees on site?

 Both feature trees out the front of the museum and the large fig tree at the rear will be retained as part of the design.
+Pruning works will be occurring to keep these trees healthy and protected during construction work.
+You can review a pruning plan for the trees here(PDF, 1MB).

 Is there parking on site?